Synthesizing MR Image Contrast Enhancement Using 3D High-resolution ConvNets: Experiments

 \textbf{Impact of Different Input Modalities} To investigate the influence of different input modalities, we train the model with different sequences.
-Specifically, In addition to using all three modalities (T1, T2 and ADC) as inputs, we also train the model: (1) using only T1 as input, and (2) using both T1 and T2 modalities as inputs.
+Specifically, in addition to using all three modalities (T1, T2 and ADC) as inputs, we also train the model: (1) using only T1 as input, and (2) using both T1 and T2 modalities as inputs.
 Experimental results are presented in Table \ref{tab3}.
-We can conclude from the results that: (1) using T1 alone as input obtains a satisfactory performance; (2) the incorporated T2 and ADC modalities introduced additional information, which further improves performance; and (3) compared to ADC, T2 is more informative and improves performance more significantly.
+We can conclude from the results that: (1) using T1 alone as input obtains a satisfactory performance; (2) the incorporated T2 and ADC modalities introduced additional information, which further improves performance; and (3) compared to ADC, T2 is more informative and improves performance significantly.
+Besides, we also present the visual performance of training the model with different input modalities in Fig. \ref{fig6}.